redacademy/web-dev-sampler/markdown/web-dev-intro.md

 # Types of Developers

+- **Back-end** web developers usually work on the part of the website that makes sure all of the right data gets sent to and from the server to the browser
 - **Front-end** web developers typically work on the parts of a website you can see in a browser
-- **Back-end** web developers usually work on the part of the website that makes sure all of the right data gets sent to and from the server to the browser
-- **Full-stack** web developers on both the browser and database sides of a website
+- **Full-stack** web developers work on both the browser and server/database sides of a website

 ---
 class: center, middle